 The Hansons consented to the September 3rd Court Order, which included an injunction prohibiting them from further violating several provisions of the Securities Act of 1933 and the Securities Exhcange Act of 1934.
 The Court will assess monetary damages at a later date.

-If you are a Queen Shoals Investor/Victim or the victim of some other type of investment fraud, the Law Offices of Keith L. Miller, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
+If you are a Queen Shoals Investor/Victim or the victim of some other type of investment fraud, the Law Offices of the attorney, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
 The firm will take a fee only if we are successful in recovering your assets.